Fast Point Cloud Generation with Diffusion Models in High Energy Physics: Conclusion and Outlook

 Our model has achieved state-of-the-art performance in several physics-inspired metrics.
 We have demonstrated its capability to generate five different jet types with high fidelity using datasets consisting of 30 to 150 particles, showcasing the model's ability to generate jets with different particle multiplicities through a masking strategy.

-Furthermore, the generation time was reduced by a factor of 55 using progressive distillation, enabling high-fidelity generation with only eight time steps.
-This exciting result motivates future research to further reduce the total number of evaluation steps, possibly achieving few- or single-shot learning~\cite{zheng2022fast,giannone2022few,watson2022learning,luhman2021knowledge}.
+Furthermore, the generation time was reduced by a factor of 450 using progressive distillation compared to the initial FPCD baseline, enabling high-fidelity generation with a single time step.
+This exciting result motivates future research to further reduce the model complexity and accelerate even further the sampling time.

 The investigation of different backbone network designs is another promising direction to reduce generation time while maintaining high fidelity.
 The \textsc{EPiC-GAN} network structure shows great potential, with lower computational costs in higher particle multiplicity regions.